bomonike/bomonike.github.io/python-coding.md

    |  100 |   4950 |
    | 1000 | 499500 |
    ```
+  The standard form, When graphed, a quadratic equation forms a parabola - a U-shaped curve
+  used to illustrate trajectories of moving objects, areas of shapes, and in financial calculations.
+  𝑎𝑥<sup>2</sup> + 𝑏𝑥 + 𝑐 = 0

 * n<sup>k</sup> - such as n<sup>3</sup> and higher degree polynomials are called "Polynomial time" to group run times which do not increase faster than n<sup>k</sup>.